On Thursday 27th January the daily Covid figures show that 1 in 18 people in Eastbourne are infected with the virus - that we know about.

-This necessary lockdown is the final nail in the coffin for many retailers and small businesses and will affect jobs and local families.
-As you know, Chamber members were concerned that the level of protection offered by some supermarkets is inadequate and so we conducted a survey of all the major supermarkets across the town in the run up to Christmas, and we have continued to check their protection protocols since then.
+Lockdown is the final nail in the coffin for many retailers and small businesses and is affecting jobs and local families.
+As you know, your Chamber conducted a survey of all the major supermarkets across the town in the run up to Christmas, and we have continued to check their protection protocols since then.

-As you will see, the survey discovered that with the exception of Tesco in Lottbridge Road, Marks and Spencer and Sainsbury's in The Beacon Centre who were excellent, the protection protocols were very hit and miss.
+As you will see, the first survey discovered that with the exception of Tesco in Lottbridge Road, Marks and Spencer and Sainsbury's in The Beacon Centre, the protection protocols were very hit and miss.

-If some supermarkets are enabling the virus to spread, it is our members who are having to pay the price by closing during lockdown.
+If these supermarkets are enabling the virus to spread, it is our members who are having to pay the price by closing during lockdown.

-To stop the spread we must all challenge our local stores to do what Tesco, M&S and Sainsbury's do.
+To stop the spread we must all challenge our local stores to protect us.

 Recommended Covid Protocols